anthonyhauck/aecSpace/README.md

 Make sure your IDE can find the folder where you've stored these *.py files.
 All the code outside of the tower example file has been encapsulated as discrete objects.

+The immdiate issue I see with this methodology is speed -- the sympy library handling geometric transformations might be a bit slow.
+I'll be profiling to track down the most constly operations.

 Please leave questions and comments.

 Anthony Hauck | Black Arts Consulting